ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 title: A reckless introduction to Hindley-Milner type inference
 layout: draft
 ---
-A few weeks ago I gave a talk at work about Hindley-Milner type inference.
+A few months ago I gave a talk at work about Hindley-Milner type inference.
 When I agreed to give the talk I didn't know much about the subject, so I learned about it.
 And now I'm writing about it, based on the contents of my talk but more fleshed out and hopefully better explained.

 I call this a reckless introduction, because my main source is [wikipedia](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).
 A bunch of people on the internet have collectively attempted to synthesise a technical subject.
 I've read their synthesis, and now I'm trying to re-synthesise it, without particularly putting in the effort to check my own understanding.
 I'm not going to argue that this is a good idea.
 Let's just roll with it.

-I'm also trying to tie in some quasi-philosophy that surely isn't original to me but I don't know where or if I've encountered it before.
+I'm also trying to tie in some quasi-philosophy that surely isn't original to me but I don't know if or where I've encountered it before.

-1.
+### Background

 When people write software, sometimes it doesn't do exactly what we want.
 One way to find out is to try running it and see, but that's not ideal because any complicated program will have way too many possible inputs to test.
 So it would be nice if we could mathematically prove whether our software does what we want, without actually running it.
 Can we do that?